koshurboii/PrefsHooker/web-demo-ui-mock/README.md

 # Web Demo UI Mock

-This repository contains a **mock demo UI** of the SharedPreferences management and editor interfaces.
+This folder contains a **mock demo UI** of the SharedPreferences management and editor interfaces.
 These pages represent the **login, listing, and editing views** that appear when the server is started.

 - `login.html` → Login interface for SharedPreferences management